What is the Community Changemaker Challenge?

 The Community Changemaker Challenge is an idea-stage competition for High School students, in which entrants identify a social, environmental, or economic problem in their community, region, or somewhere else in the world, and use an innovative and entrepreneurial approach to address it.
 Submissions require no formal business plan, making the barrier to entry low and room for creativity high.

-The UNH Sustainability Institute, the UNH Cooperative Extension, and the New Hampshire Small Business Development Center (NH SBDC), are partnering with New England high schools to launch the Community Changemaker Challenge.
+The UNH Sustainability Institute, the Responsible Governance and Sustainable Citizenship Project (RGSCP), the UNH Cooperative Extension, and the New Hampshire Small Business Development Center (NH SBDC), are partnering with New England high schools to launch the Community Changemaker Challenge.
 This annual program engages high school students, teachers, and community members throughout the region in entrepreneurial and innovative thinking to solve community challenges.
 We will collaborate with teachers to provide support for students entering the Challenge, and provide quality professional development to our teacher partners so they are best prepared to use the curriculum.
 We are seeking more high school partners so we can continue building this exciting new program.
-Let us know of your interest to participate in 2022 by filling out this form.
+Let us know of your interest to participate in 2023 by filling out this form.

 This challenge model is based on the highly successful NH Social Venture Innovation Challenge, held annually at UNH.
 Over the years, the SVIC had many high school teams enter in its Community Track (indicating interest and demand on the part of high school teachers and students) but few have succeeded competitively due to the seasoned abilities of their older competitors.
 For the last few years, we have been piloting a High School Track in order to level the playing field for these students, and use it as an educational opportunity to teach skills in design, empathy, research and civic engagement.
 Today the SVIC High School Track has evolved into the Community Changemaker Challenge!

 Friday, March 31, 2023